preciofishbone/OmniaDocs/release-notes/2019-june/index.rst

 - Fixed issue with names sometimes adding null to the end of the name when creating an Office 365 Group.
 - Fixed problem with the filter in the Member of tab in the My Sites navigation.
 - Fixed accessibility bug in the Page Properties block.
+- It is now possible to rename a document template without having to manually map it again.
+(DM)
+- Fixed an issue with the Document History placeholder not being rendered in certain scenarios on publishing.
+(DM)
+- Added better error handling when SharePoint Search returns 403 error.
+(DM)
+- Ensured the icon to create new document in Controlled Documents Viewer is added by default when shown inside the Process Viewer in QMS.
+(DM)
+- Fixed scrollbar issue when running DM in Teams.
+(DM)
+- Made sure documents are paged correctly when shown in Controlled Documents Viewer inside the Process Viewer in QMS.
+(DM)
+- When a controlled document is published, it will now get prescanned to see if it includes any invalid uri.
+(DM)
+- Fixed problem with the send for comments workflow.
+It is now possible to complete a review task even if someone else has the document open.
+(DM)
+- Fixed some issues with sorting after doing a full text search in the Controlled Documents Viewer.
+(DM)
+- The properties section in the Create Document Wizard is now hidden if the document type don't have any properties.
+(DM)
+- Fixed issue with default values on properties not being able to be translated.
+(DM)